assemble/assemble/docs/content/recipes/load-templates-from-the-file-system.md

 ---
+title: Loading views for a collection
 category: recipes
 ---
-# Loading views for a collection

 Assemble offers multiple options for adding views to a collection.
 This recipe shows how to load templates from the file system using glob patterns.